College of Letters & Science

 Note: 2 cr of Chem 524 count for requirement F and 1 credit for requirement G. Physical Chemistry Laboratory 563 and 564 do not count for requirement G.

 All students are required to fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Chem 346, all courses with numbers greater than 500 in chemistry, as well as Biochemistry 501, 507 and 508, count toward this requirement.
 Other advanced level courses in departments outside of chemistry may also count in this area.

-Note: Completion of all courses in the major automatically satisfies this requirement.
+Note: Completion of all courses in the major automatically satisfies the 15 credits of upper-level work in the major requirement.